zfir-dev/wp-auto-sri/readme.txt

 == Upgrade Notice ==

+== Upgrade Notice ==

-= 1.3 =
+= 1.5 =
-This update fixes Google reCAPTCHA and Google Fonts breakage by safely excluding dynamic resources that cannot support SRI.
-Highly recommended for all users.
+This update renames the plugin to comply with WordPress.org policies.
+You must update to continue receiving updates.